Copositivity, discriminants and nonseparable signed supports: Computational aspects

-Next, we show that for nonseparable signed supports, the unique element in $S$ can be computed using \textit{parameter homotopies}.
-Our setup is given by disjoint nonempty finite sets $\A_+,\A_-\subseteq \Z^n$ such that $(\A_+,\A_-)$ is nonseparable and $\A_-\subseteq\intt(\conv(\A_+))$.
+Next, we show that for full dimensional signed supports in the setting of \Cref{thm:nonseparable:signed:supports:SONC}, the unique element in $T$ can be computed using \textit{parameter homotopies}.
+Our setup is thus given by disjoint nonempty finite sets $\A_+,\A_-\subseteq \R^n$ such that $\A_-\subseteq\intt(\conv(\A_+))$ and $(\A_+,\A_-)$ is nonseparable and full dimensional.
 We write